On this page

 Company 4 operates for a financial year 1 January to 31 December.

-See financial reporting instruction (PDF 130KB) (staff login required) for further information.
+See financial reporting instruction (staff login required) for further information.

 Group certificates must be completed within 14 days after 30 June.